^

 • toxicosis in a woman in the first half of pregnancy;

-• viral and microbial infections in a woman up to the 15th week of pregnancy;
+• viral and microbial infections in women up to 15 weeks of pregnancy;

-• vitamin deficiency (vitamins B and E), as well as a lack of iron, calcium, iodine.
+• vitamin deficiency (vitamins B and E), as well as lack of iron, calcium, iodine.

 Pathogenesis

-The development of fibrous osteodysplasia is due to a change in the DNA sequence of somatic cells in the GNAS1 gene located on chromosome 20q13.2-13.3.
+The development of fibrous osteodysplasia is caused by a change in the DNA sequence of somatic cells in the GNAS1 gene, located on chromosome 20q13.2-13.3.
 This gene is responsible for encoding the α-subunit of the activating protein G. As a result of mutational changes, the amino acid arginine R201 is replaced by the amino acid cysteine R201C or histidine R201H.
-Under the influence of an abnormal type of protein, G1 cyclic AMP (adenosine monophosphate) and osteoblast cells are activated to accelerate DNA production, which is different from the norm.
-As a result, fibrous unorganized bone matrix tissue and primitive bone tissue are formed, devoid of the property of maturation into a lamellar structure.
-Pathological changes also affect mineralizing processes.
-[1]
+Under the influence of the abnormal type of protein, activation of G1 cyclic AMP (adenosine monophosphate) occurs and osteoblastic cells accelerate DNA production, different from the norm.
+As a result, fibrous disorganized bone matrix tissue and primitive bone tissue are formed, deprived of the property of maturation into a lamellar structure.
+Pathological changes also affect mineralizing processes. [ 1 ]

-The basic pathogenetic characteristics of the development of fibrous osteodysplasia also include the formation and growth of cysts due to a local disorder of the venous outflow in the bone metaphysis.
-The pathological process leads to an increase in intraosseous pressure, a change in the cellular composition of the blood, the removal of lysosome enzymes that affect the bone tissue and provoke its lysis.
-At the same time, the coagulation process is disturbed, local fibrinolysis is noted.
-The accumulation of decomposition products of the bone matrix causes an increase in oncotic pressure inside the cystic formation.
-A pathological cycle of mutual reinforcement of disorders is formed.
+Basic pathogenetic characteristics of fibrous osteodysplasia development also include formation and growth of cysts due to local disorder of venous outflow in bone metaphysis.
+Pathological process leads to increase of intraosseous pressure, change of cellular composition of blood, release of lysosome enzymes affecting bone tissue and provoking its lysis.
+At the same time, coagulation process is disrupted, local fibrinolysis is observed.
+Accumulation of bone matrix decomposition products causes increase of oncotic pressure inside cystic formation.
+Pathological cycle of mutual amplification of disorders is formed.

-Fibrous osteodysplasia often manifests itself in early childhood and adolescence.
-The humerus, ulna, radius, femur, tibia, fibula are predominantly affected.
+Fibrous osteodysplasia most often manifests itself in early childhood and adolescence.
+The humerus, ulna, radius, femur, tibia, and fibula are predominantly affected.

-The initial stage of the disease is not accompanied by any severe symptoms, sometimes there are slight pulling pains.
-[6]In many patients, [7] the first "bell" is manifested by a pathological fracture.
-In general, early signs are often absent or go unnoticed.
+The initial stage of the disease is not accompanied by any pronounced symptoms, sometimes slight nagging pains are noted. [ 6 ], [ 7 ] In many patients, the first "alarm bell" is a pathological fracture.
+In general, the first signs are often absent or remain unnoticed.

-When probing, pain is usually not observed: pain is more characteristic of significant physical exertion.
-If the pathological process affects the proximal femoral diaphysis, the patient may experience lameness, and with pathology of the shoulder bone, the patient may notice discomfort during a sharp swing and lifting of the limb.
-[8], [9]
+When palpated, there is usually no pain: pain is more typical for significant physical exertion.
+If the pathological process affects the proximal femoral diaphysis, the patient may experience lameness, and in case of pathology of the humeral bone, the patient may note discomfort during a sharp swing and lifting of the limb. [ 8 ], [ 9 ]

-The clinical picture of fibrous osteodysplasia is not always found in children, since in many patients congenital anomalies and curvatures are most often absent.
-But the polyosseous type of pathology manifests itself precisely in young children.
-Bone disorders are combined with endocrinopathy, skin hyperpigmentation, disorders of the cardiovascular apparatus.
-Symptoms of the disease can be diverse and diverse.
-In this case, the main symptom is pain against the background of increasing deformity.
+The clinical picture of fibrous osteodysplasia is not always detected in children, since many patients most often do not have congenital anomalies and curvatures.
+But the polyostotic type of pathology manifests itself precisely in young children.
+Bone disorders are combined with endocrinopathy, skin hyperpigmentation, and cardiovascular disorders.
+The symptoms of the disease can be varied and multifaceted.
+In this case, the main symptom is pain syndrome against the background of increasing deformation.

-The severity of bone curvature depends on the location of the pathological lesion.
-If the tubular bones of the hands are affected, their club-shaped increase is possible.
-If the finger phalanges are affected, then their shortening, "chopping" is observed.
+The severity of bone curvatures depends on the location of the pathological lesion.
+If the tubular bones of the hands are affected, their club-shaped enlargement is possible.
+If the finger phalanges are affected, their shortening, "chopping off", is observed.

 Complications and consequences

-The most common consequences of fibrous osteodysplasia are pain and progressive deformities of individual bones and limbs, as well as pathological fractures.
+The most common consequences of fibrous osteodysplasia are pain and increasing deformities of individual bones and limbs, as well as pathological fractures.

-The bones of the legs are often deformed due to the pressure of body weight, typical curvatures appear.
-The most pronounced is the curvature of the femur, which in some cases is shortened by several centimeters.
-With a deformity of the femoral neck, a person begins to limp.
+The leg bones are often deformed due to the pressure of body weight, typical curvatures appear.
+The most pronounced curvature is the femur, which in some cases shortens by several centimeters.
+When the femoral neck is deformed, a person begins to limp.

-With fibrous osteodysplasia of the ischium and ilium, the pelvic ring is bent, which causes corresponding complications from the spinal column.
-Kyphosis or kyphoscoliosis is formed.
-[10]
+With fibrous osteodysplasia of the ischium and ilium, the pelvic ring is curved, which causes corresponding complications on the part of the spinal column.
+Kyphosis or kyphoscoliosis is formed. [ 10 ]

-Monoosseous dysplasia is considered more favorable in terms of prognosis, although the risk of pathological fractures is present.
+Monostotic dysplasia is considered to have a more favorable prognosis, although the risk of pathological fractures is present.

-Malignant degeneration of fibrous osteodysplasia is rare, but it should not be completely ruled out.
-It is possible to develop such tumor processes as osteosarcoma, fibrosarcoma, chondrosarcoma, malignant fibrous histiocytoma.
+Malignant degeneration of fibrous osteodysplasia is rare, but it should not be completely excluded.
+The development of such tumor processes as osteosarcoma, fibrosarcoma, chondrosarcoma, malignant fibrous histiocytoma is possible.

-Diagnosis is carried out by an orthopedic specialist, based on the characteristics of clinical manifestations and information obtained in the course of instrumental and laboratory diagnostics.
+The diagnosis is made by an orthopedic specialist based on the characteristics of clinical manifestations and information obtained during instrumental and laboratory diagnostics.

-Without fail, the traumatological and orthopedic status is studied, the dimensions of the affected and healthy limbs are measured, the amplitude latitude of articular movements (active and passive) and the condition of soft tissue structures are assessed, indicators of curvature and cicatricial changes are determined.
+The traumatological and orthopedic status is studied without fail, the sizes of the affected and healthy limbs are measured, the amplitude of joint movements (active and passive) and the condition of soft tissue structures are assessed, and curvature indicators and cicatricial changes are determined.

-An orthopedic examination consists of the following steps:
+An examination by an orthopedist consists of the following stages:

-• external examination of the affected area, detection of redness, swelling, muscle atrophy, skin damage, ulcerative processes, curvature, shortening of the bone;
+• external examination of the affected area, detection of redness, swelling, muscle atrophy, damage to the skin, ulcerative processes, curvatures, shortening of the bone;

-• palpation of the affected area, detection of seals, tissue softening, fluctuating elements, palpation pain, excessive mobility;
+• palpation of the affected area, detection of compactions, tissue softening, fluctuating elements, palpation pain, excessive mobility;

-• taking measurements, detecting latent edema, muscle atrophy, changing the length of the bone;
+• taking measurements, detecting hidden edema, muscle atrophy, changes in bone length;

-• volumetric measurements of articular movements, identification of joint diseases.
+• volumetric measurements of joint movements, detection of joint diseases.

-Thanks to an external examination, a doctor can suspect a particular disease or injury, note its localization and prevalence, and describe pathological signs.
-After that, the patient is assigned laboratory tests.
+Thanks to the external examination, the doctor can suspect a particular disease or injury, note its localization and prevalence, describe pathological signs.
+After this, the patient is assigned laboratory tests.

-Analyzes may include clinical, biochemical blood tests, coagulogram, urinalysis, assessment of immune status.
-The leukocyte formula, the level of total protein, albumin, urea, creatinine, alanine aminotransferase, aspartate aminotransferase are necessarily determined, the electrolytic composition of the blood is examined, histology of biopsy specimens and punctates is carried out.
-If indicated, genetic studies are prescribed.
+The tests may include clinical and biochemical blood tests, a coagulogram, urine analysis, and an assessment of the immune status.
+The white blood cell count, total protein, albumin, urea, creatinine, alanine aminotransferase, and aspartate aminotransferase levels are determined, the electrolytic composition of the blood is examined, and histology of biopsies and punctures is performed.
+If indicated, genetic tests are prescribed.

-Instrumental diagnostics is necessarily represented by radiography (lateral and direct).
-Sometimes oblique projections with a rotation angle of 30 to 40 degrees are additionally prescribed to determine the deformation characteristics.
+Instrumental diagnostics are necessarily represented by radiography (lateral and direct).
+Sometimes, to determine the characteristics of the deformation, oblique projections with a rotation angle of 30 to 40 degrees are additionally prescribed.

-In many cases, computed tomography of the damaged bone is recommended.
-This allows you to specify the location and size of defects.
+In many cases, a CT scan of the damaged bone is recommended.
+This allows for a more precise determination of the location and size of the defects.

 Magnetic resonance imaging helps to assess the condition of surrounding tissues, and ultrasound examination of the extremities determines vascular disorders.

-Radionuclide technique - biphasic scintigraphy - is necessary to identify affected lesions that are not visualized with conventional radiography, as well as to assess the extent of the operation.
+The radionuclide technique – two-phase scintigraphy – is necessary to identify affected areas that are not visualized by conventional radiography, as well as to assess the scope of the operation.

-X-ray is considered a mandatory diagnostic technique for patients with suspected fibrous osteodysplasia, as it helps to identify the stage of pathology.
-For example, at the stage of osteolysis, the image shows an unstructured sparse metaphysis touching the growth zone.
-At the stage of differentiation, the picture shows a cellular cavity with a dense-walled environment, separated from the growth zone by a part of healthy bone tissue.
-At the stage of restoration, the image shows an area of compacted bone tissue, or a small residual cavity formation.
+X-ray is considered a mandatory diagnostic method for patients with suspected fibrous osteodysplasia, as it helps to identify the stage of the pathology.
+For example, at the osteolysis stage, the image shows a structureless, sparse metaphysis touching the growth zone.
+At the demarcation stage, the image shows a cellular cavity with a dense-walled environment, separated from the growth zone by a part of healthy bone tissue.
+At the recovery stage, the image reveals an area of compacted bone tissue or a small residual cavity.
 In patients with fibrous osteodysplasia, the normal metaphyseal image is replaced by a zone of enlightenment: such a zone is localized longitudinally, sharpens towards the bone center and expands towards the growth disc.
-It is characterized by uneven, fan-shaped shading of the bone septa towards the epiphyses.
+It is characterized by unevenness, fan-shaped shading by bone partitions towards the epiphyses.

-X-rays are always performed in different projections, which is necessary to clarify the distribution of fibrous areas.
+X-rays are always taken in different projections, which is necessary to clarify the distribution of fibrous areas.

-A nonspecific radiological sign is a periosteal reaction, or periostitis (periostosis).
-The periosteal reaction in fibrous osteodysplasia is the response of the periosteum to the action of an irritating factor.
-The periosteum is not detected on the x-ray: the reaction occurs only in the case of ossification of the periosteal layers.
+A non-specific radiographic sign is the periosteal reaction, or periostitis (periostosis).
+The periosteal reaction in fibrous osteodysplasia is a response of the periosteum to the effect of an irritating factor.
+The periosteum is not detected on an X-ray image: the reaction occurs only in the case of ossification of the periosteal layers.

 Differential diagnosis

-Differential diagnosis of osteoarticular diseases is multifaceted and quite complex.
-According to clinical and diagnostic recommendations, it is considered appropriate to use a multiple approach, using information obtained as a result of radiography, computed tomography, magnetic resonance imaging, and ultrasound.
+Differential diagnostics of bone and joint diseases is multifaceted and quite complex.
+According to clinical and diagnostic recommendations, it is advisable to use a multiple approach, using information obtained as a result of radiography, computed tomography, magnetic resonance imaging, ultrasound examination.
 If possible, all available methods of radiation diagnostics should be used:

 • polypositional, comparative radiography;

-Fibrous osteodysplasia should be distinguished from such pathologies:
+Fibrous osteodysplasia should be distinguished from the following pathologies:

 • osteofibrous dysplasia (ossifying fibroma);